kitnato/neverquest/README.md

 ### Armor

-Armor provides Protection.
-When hit by an attack, the Protection value is subtracted from total damage received.
-Each subsequent type increases the Protection value.
+Armor provides protection.
+When hit by an attack, the protection value is subtracted from total damage received.

+Each of the following armor classes increases the protection value and adds certain modifiers.

 #### No armor